-SInce the endocannabinoid system regulates so many of our essential functions, many researchers think that cannabinoid deficiencies are the cause of many health conditions.
+Since this system regulates so many of our essential functions, many researchers think that cannabinoid deficiencies are the cause of many health conditions.

 The Impact of CBD Oil on Pain Management

-Just like chiropractic care, CBD oils have become a popular approach to pain relief.
+Chiropractors have taken notice because, just like chiropractic care, CBD oils have become a popular approach to pain relief.

 Research has shown that CBD bonds to the body's cannabinoid receptors, the CB1 and CB2, to improve their functionality.

 Your CB1 receptors concentrate on the brain, while CB2 serves as core components in many of your body's vital systems, like the muscular, immune, and cardiovascular system.